wlorand/react-query-starwars/README.md

 # React Query Starwars

-### Prototype tut for React Query library to manage data state for react apps - here hitting the star wars API (2020)
+### Prototype tut for React Query library to manage data state for react apps - here hitting the star wars API and managing with the useQuery hook (2020)